xpladev/docs/content/en/docs/develop/core-modules/zero-reward.md

 weight: 210
 ---

-The zero reward module is to support validators who want to participate in block propose without profit.
+The zero reward module is to support validators who want to participate in proposing blocks without profit.

 ## Concepts

 The zero reward module allows validators whose voting power does not enter the active set to propose blocks.
-These validators can be register or unregister through proposals.
-Commissions from these validators are sent to the community pool.
-It does not accept any delegation, undelegation or redelegation.
+These validators can be registered or unregistered through proposals.
+Commissions earned by these validators are sent to the community pool, and they do not accept any delegation or redelegation.

 ## State

 ### Zero Reward Validator

-Zero reward validator objects are stored and accessed by validator address.
+Zero reward validator objects are stored and accessed by a validator address.
 - Zero Reward Validators : `0x11 | ValidatorAddrLen (1byte) | ValidatorAddr -> ProtocolBuffer(ZeroRewardValidator)`

 ```go